duttm/Multiscale-Multiresolution-CG-Models-for-Peptoids/P3/Plumed/README.md

 Calpha - Carbonyl_carbon- Nitrogen - Calpha needs to sample cis and trans isomerization states.
 A unbiased MD simulation cannot do so within a reasonable amount of time.
 MetaD helps in sampling both cis and trans states of the omega dihedral within a minimum of 20 ns.

 The MetaD potentials are not only limited to the omega dihedrals.
-They are also applied on the psi,phi and side chain dihedral angles (guided by the procedure described by Ferguson et al).
+They are also applied on the psi,phi and side chain dihedral angles (guided by Ferguson et al).

 Since all these dihedrals needs to be indexed by their serial IDs, a script is required.